petrveprek/obircs/README.md

 default category `GENERIC` is used.
 There are eight levels of **verbosity** (from the least to the most verbose):
 `FATAL`, `ERROR`, `WARNING`, `LOG`, `INFO`, `DEBUG`, `METHOD`, and `TRACE`.
 Verbosity is also optional and, when not specified, the default `TRACE` verbosity is used.

+Below is a simple example of basic *scribo* usage.

 **First** add logging to your source code:
 ```c